Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 single-source - 2+ sources -> build fully pairwise agreement clusters within a peg-aware threshold

-highconfidence, publish the cluster median, and keep the best trusted member as internal provenance - no 2+ cluster:
+highconfidence, publish the cluster median, and keep the best trusted member as internal provenance.
+For even-sized clusters, the median is the upper-middle sorted member rather than the midpoint. - no 2+ cluster:

-- fixed pegs -> stay in fixed-peg mode even if the reference price is temporarily unavailable; choose the best trusted fallback source and mark
+- fixed pegs -> stay in fixed-peg mode even if the reference price is temporarily unavailable; choose the best trusted fallback source by trust tier first, then reference proximity, and mark

 low - NAV tokens -> use a wider 500 bps cluster threshold first, otherwise choose the best trusted fallback source and mark